-Ghum railway station is the India’s highest railway station at an altitude of 2,258 metres, located in West Bengal.
-The UNESCO recognised Darjeeling Himalayan Railway toy train passes from here, promising an enthralling view.
+Ghum railway station is India’s highest railway station at an altitude of 2,258 meters, located in West Bengal.
+The UNESCO recognized Darjeeling Himalayan Railway toy train passes from here, promising an enthralling view.
 The train makes steep climbs through a number of reverses and loops, one of the most breathtaking being the Batasia Loop between Ghum and Darjeeling.

 2. Chhatrapati Shivaji Terminus neé Victoria Terminus

 This station is nothing less than a beauty!
 A decade of painstaking hard work that flaunts one of the most exemplified architectures of Indian history.
 No wonder UNESCO was wowed by it and bestowed it with a heritage status.
 It is India’s busiest railway station.
 Here’s revealing a secret, the station has an in-house museum that displays some magnificent relics.

 With its first foundation stone laid in 1914, the railway station is a fusion of architecture inspired by the Rajputana, Awadhi, and Mughal styles.
 With a palatial appearance and grand look, Lucknow Charbagh Railway Station has a garden in front of it.
 It got its name from because of the presence of four gardens earlier.
 The aerial view of the station gives an impression of a chessboard with the domes and pillars forming an illusion of the chess pieces.

 4. Howrah Junction Station

 Howrah Junction Station is tagged as the oldest and largest railway station in India having 23 platforms, more than any other railway station in India.
 Overlooking the Hooghly River, it is intersected by the famous Howrah Bridge.
 The title of ‘busiest railway stations in terms of passenger volume per day is like another feather in its cap.
 It is also facilitated by a Yatri Niwas with dormitories, single and double room accommodations as well.